Snow storm pounds U.S. Northeast, closing schools, snarling commutes

 Last week’s storm brought major coastal flooding to Massachusetts, killed at least nine people and knocked out power to about 2.4 million homes and businesses in the Northeast.

-Additional reporting by Brendan O'Brien in Milwaukee, Scott DiSavino in New York and Barbara Goldberg in Maplewood, New Jersey; Editing by Hugh Lawson and Bill Trott
+Additional reporting by Brendan O'Brien in Milwaukee, Scott DiSavino in New York, Barbara Goldberg in Maplewood, New Jersey, and Bernadette Baum in Montclair, New Jersey; Editing by Hugh Lawson and Bill Trott